Rebekah Paci-Green

 She is initiating two new research projects in 2024.
 The first will be a second global survey of Comprehensive School Safety Policy, conducted with the United Nation's Global Alliance for Disaster Risk Reduction in the Education Sector.
 The second will be an interdisciplinary research project, funded by the National Science Foundation, and led by the University of Buffalo.
 The interdisciplinary teams will investigate the combined risk of sea-level rise and earthquake risk on concrete buildings.
 Dr. Paci-Green will investigate the social acceptance of potential mitigation options that can lower this combined risk.

-Locally, Dr. Paci-Green directs the Resilience Institute to support communities in natural hazards planning.
-Most recently this work has included developing the Cascadia Subduction Zone scenario for a full-scale multi-jurisdictional (local, state, and federal and British Columbia) response exercise, supporting the Swinomish Indian Tribal Community in climate change adaptation planning, and coordinating the 5-year update of the Whatcom County Natural Hazards Mitigation Plan.
+Locally, Dr. Paci-Green directed the Resilience Institute from 2015 to 2025 to support communities in natural hazards planning.
+Institue work included developing the Cascadia Subduction Zone scenario for a full-scale multi-jurisdictional (local, state, and federal and British Columbia) response exercise, supporting the Swinomish Indian Tribal Community in climate change adaptation planning, and coordinating the 5-year update of the Whatcom County Natural Hazards Mitigation Plan.

 At Western Washington University, Dr. Paci-Green teaches courses in human ecology, the Disaster Risk Reduction minor, and advised The Planet publication from 2011-2015.